 If you are persecuted as a follower of Christ expect false accusation of your character, saying you did things you did not do, false accusations that you are aligned with false theology, immoral people, or false spirits, and false accusations based on wrong perceptions of your motivations and actions.

 Remember that Jesus was called a rebel against authority and the scriptures, a blasphemer, a demoniac, and a false teacher.
 He died the death of a false prophet.
 At the time He died, almost everyone thought he had lied about being the Messiah.
 He was supposed to be the warrior savior and king of the Jews!
 He was made a mockery.
 He was disregarded as a common criminal by his own followers (except for John and the three Marys [yes, his mama came back around]).
 Do you expect to be perceived as anything more?
-Do you think people who condemn you will even think twice about your death?
+Do you think people who condemn you will even think twice about your death or pain?
 They probably won’t even remember anything they said to you.
 That’s why we must speak a “better word” over them the way Jesus did.
 We forgive.
 They don’t even know what they are doing.

-Expect the kind of persecution that will leads to your public humiliation, downplaying of your martyrdom, the loss of legacy, the loss of influence.
+Expect the kind of persecution that will lead to your public humiliation, downplaying of your martyrdom, the loss of legacy, the loss of influence.
 Expect these humiliations to trickle down to all of your life, affecting your status, your job, your family life, and potentially even making people angry enough to take your life.

 Remember how Jesus asked people to choose Him.
 The rich young ruler was asked to lay down land and money.
 Fishermen were asked to leave families and income.
 And did Jesus comfort them in those moments?
 Not really.
 He did not pull out all the marketing plans and metrics to convince them that the kingdom was a worthy investment of their time and money.
 At best, he told vague stories about silver and pearls and treasures in fields.
 Most of the time, he simply said, “Follow me.”
 The followers had to count the cost and decide Jesus was worth more.